 The Equity Subcommittee of the Maine Climate Council will support ongoing planning and implementation of the state’s climate strategies to ensure shared benefits across diverse populations in Maine.

-Co-chairs of the Subcommittee are Ambassador Maulian Dana of the Penobscot Nation and Portland City Councilor Spencer Thibodeau.
+Co-chairs of the Subcommittee are Ambassador Maulian Dana of the Penobscot Nation and Dr. Gabriela Alcalde of the Sewall Foundation.
 A full membership list is below.
-Meetings and agenda for the subcommittee will be posted here and on the state's public meeting calendar.

 - Maine Legislators

 - Representative Tom Martin, R-Greene*

 - Becca Boulos, Maine Public Health Association; Maine Climate Council Community Resilience Planning, Public Health, and Emergency Management Working Group

 - Shanna Cox, Lewiston Auburn Chamber of Commerce*

 - Steve Golieb, Maine Climate Council; Town Councilor for the Town of Millinocket

 - Corey Hinton, Drummond Woodsum*